catalinaescalona/greendevs/SQL_TESTING.md

 * Multiple votes test
    * Attempt to cast multiple votes for the same user and poll.
    * Confirm the system prevents duplicate votes.
+* Foreign key validity test
+  * Verify the user_id in the Votes Table references a valid user_id in the Users Table.
+  * Verify the poll_id in the Votes Table references a valid poll_id in the Polls Table.

 ### Expected result: